ybayraktarb/stroke-detection-brain-ct/README.md

 ## Project Overview

-Stroke is a leading cause of disability and death worldwide.
-Early diagnosis via CT scans can be life-saving.
 This project aims to classify CT slices as either:

 - `Normal`
 - `Stroke`